Belchertown, Massachusetts: History

-The Cold Spring is located in south-central Belchertown, on the north side of Cold Spring Road, to the west of Sabin Street on lands owned by the University of Massachusetts.
+The actual "Cold Spring" is still active and located in south-central Belchertown, on the north side of Cold Spring Road, to the west of Sabin Street on lands owned by the University of Massachusetts.

 Old Bay Path

 There was an extension from a 1673 road from Boston known as the Old Bay Path, that, at West Brookfield, ran west and was called the "Hadley Trail" or "Hadley Path" that dated to "soon after 1660."
 This ran through Ware, Belchertown, Hadley, Northampton, and eventually to points west toward Albany, New York.
 The Path roughly followed routes that were begun and used by Native Americans for centuries.
 Another road, known also as the Old Bay Path or Pynchon's Path, split off in West Brookfield and headed south towards Springfield.

 The Hadley Trail, later simply called the Old Bay Path or the County Road, at one time entered southeastern Belchertown and traversed the Town to the northeast, exiting just south of the Pond Hill or Lakes region.
 From the Town of Ware, the Trail crossed the Swift River and roughly followed today's Cold Spring Road to today's Mill Valley Road (Route 181) by the South Cemetery, and up through the Common and out Federal Street (Route 9), into South Amherst and Hadley.
 It was purported for a time to run north on Sabin Street then west across Cordner Street or west across Aldrich Street to meet Mill Valley Road.

+Part of the colonial post road system for mail delivery, three extant markers were placed in Belchertown by 1765, according to one researcher.